Preschool/Kindergarden Teacher | Ms. Gwyn Schmidtberger

 "Prairie Moon Waldorf School is a welcoming, rich community where loving, beautiful families come to grow, learn and share.
 In the years that I have been teaching here I have grown so much in my inner life and I've seen amazing growth in all the children that I have taught.
 We as teachers really care and really love; we see a need and we want meet it.
 I am so thankful that I found

 Grades Movement Teacher and Admissions Director | Ms. Megan Corcoran

 A faculty member of PMWS since 2007, Megan Corcoran appreciates Waldorf Education for its beauty, richness, child-centered approach and for the compassionate commitment from the faculty, board and parent communities.
 Megan grew up in Iowa City, Iowa, and as an undergraduate studied Psychology and Women's Studies at Luther College in Northeast Iowa, spending junior year abroad, at the University of Nottingham in England.
 After working in social services with children and families in Oregon and in Iowa, she taught English for one year in Daegu, South Korea.
 Megan earned a dual master's degree in Counseling Psychology and Dance/Movement Therapy from Antioch University in Keene, New Hampshire.
 She completed four years of the five-year Waldorf Movement Teacher Training, in New York, with Jaimen McMillian at the Spacial Dynamics Institute and attended portions of the Midwest Waldorf Teacher Preparation Course at PMWS.
 Megan enjoys the outdoors, time with family and friends, practicing yoga, traveling, and being with her two children who happily attend PMWS.
-Megan also serves Prairie Moon as Admissions Director.
+Megan also serves Prairie Moon as Admissions Director and Early Childhood Administrator.